Kiandisor/Walking-Simulator-Assessment/README.md

 		0.5.1 PC
 			- PC would use W/S/A/D and the right mouse button to control the player.
-			- The E key will be used to interact with objects 0.5.2 Phone
+			- The E key will be used to interact with objects 0.5.2 PS4
-			- On the phone the player will be able to move around with a joystick and rotate the head with the gyro movement.
+			- On the PS4 the player will be able to move around with the left joystick and rotate the head with the right joystick.
-			- Tapping on an object will allow the player to interact with the object
+			- Tapping X while looking at an object will allow the player to interact with the object

 0.2 Game Requirements